F4LC0NX/Corvus/README.md

-What is Dach?
+What is Corvus?
 ----------------

-Dach is an digital currency.
+Corvus is an digital currency that almost anyone can mineand ASIC resistant.

 License
 -------

-Datch Core is released under the terms of the MIT license.
+Corvus Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

-About Dach
+About Corvus
 ----------------
 Thank you to the Bitcoin/Ravencoin developers.